How to Break a Lease Early in Ontario

 If you don’t give notice to your landlord, your tenancy will continue even if you leave on the termination date.
 Here are the guidelines for when your termination date should be in your notice, depending on the terms of your tenancy:

 In a fixed-term tenancy, the renter and landlord agree that the lease will last for a specified period of time.
-This lease agreement must include the start and end date.
+This lease agreement must include the start and end dates.
 Both the tenant’s and the landlord’s rights and obligations are fixed within this lease term.

-In a non-fixed-term tenancy, the landlord and the tenant don’t have an agreed end date.
+In a non-fixed-term tenancy, the landlord and the tenant don’t have an agreed-upon end date.
 If rent is paid monthly, this is known as a month-to-month tenancy.
 If you pay your rent every week, this is typically known as a weekly tenancy.

-This is the minimum notice you need to give and when to fix a termination date for your notice depending on whether you have a monthly or weekly tenancy:
+This is the minimum notice you need to give and when to fix a termination date for your notice, depending on whether you have a monthly or weekly tenancy:

 • Weekly tenancy with no fixed term: If you rent your space weekly or daily and are not in a fixed-term tenancy, you need to give your landlord at least 28 days’ notice.
 The termination date on your notice needs to be the last day of a rental week.